 There are other positional clues besides size to think about.
 On a sunny day, an object’s shadow provides positional information, namely the object’s relationship to the sun, which must be consistent throughout the image (for best results).

 When you shoot someone’s face with a wide-angle lens from a close distance, it will not look the same as when you shoot the same face from far away with a telephoto lens.
 An example of this is shown in the fourth image from the top at Choose the Right Lens to Make Flattering Portraits (the only image that’s in color).
 I’ve seen some experts blame this on lens distortion (as the guy in this otherwise great video at Focal Length for Storytelling – How Lens Choice Affects Your Images, but I don’t consider that lens distortion.
-There is such a thing as lens distortion, but in this case, the subject’s nose really does look bigger and the ears really do disappear behind the cheeks if you were to close one eye and look at that person from 3″ in front of their face.
+I’m not denying that lens distortion exists, but in this case, the subject’s nose really does look bigger and the ears really do disappear behind the cheeks if you were to close one eye and look at that person from 3″ in front of their face.
 I call that a perspective shift and it is strictly a matter of angles and geometry, not lens issues.
-The “distortion” occurs when you take that image out of context by changing the perspective, which happens quite noticeably when you move an object from very far away to very close (or vice versa) in your image or if you take a 180° panorama, for example, and print/display it small enough to cover only 15°.
+The “distortion” occurs when you take that image out of context by changing the perspective, which happens quite noticeably when you move an object from very far away to very close (or vice versa) in your image or if you take a 180° panorama, for example, and print/display it small enough to cover only 15° of view.
 This perspective shift is virtually impossible to correct in Photoshop, so don’t go too wild while moving things around in your picture.
 (Interestingly, it is by a lack of any perspective shift that you can catch somebody who created a reflection in their picture by just adding a flipped subject in post-processing.
 The explanation of this tangent to today’s topic would require a separate article, however.
 (See Reflections – My Answer To “What’s Wrong . . .
 Ver.
 2”.))

 Well, that’s about everything I know on this subject.
 Please feel free to contribute your own hard-earned understanding of this issue for the betterment of photography in the comment section below.
 Thanks.